noahkae/noahkae.github.io/about.md

 Some Gourmandine potatoes I harvested in 2024 {:.figcaption}

-Feel free to reach out to me through my [contact page](https://noahkae.com/contact), and thank you once again for checking out my website!
+Feel free to reach out to me through my [contact page](https://noahkae.com/contact) or [shoot me an email](mailto:contact@noahkae.com), and thank you once again for checking out my website!